Mayur2506/YT-Downloader/README.md

 <h1>YT-Downloader</h1>
-<p>In this project you can download a youtube video/audio by using  url of the youtube video</p>
+<p>In this project you can download a youtube video/audio by using  the url of the youtube video</p>
 <h2>Interface :</h2>

 ![GitHub Logo](/tkinter-window.png)